RoslawSzaybo/music/README.md

 Here I will practice what I learned abut audio formats.

 First one is .wav.
-Specification that I realy on is available here http://soundfile.sapp.org/doc/WaveFormat/ for free.
+Specification that I rely on is available here http://soundfile.sapp.org/doc/WaveFormat/ for free.
 I looks like this format just contains a series of amplitudes of selected sines.

 The first four bytes of .wav file are 4 ASCII letters RIFF.